- 1 A nautical weekend in Chesapeake Bay, MD

 An adventure weekend in British Columbia

 There’s something about being surrounded by dramatic landscapes that inspires awe—and a sense of togetherness.
 While Whistler-Blackcomb Resort—the ultimate mountain backdrop—is excellent for skiing, the non-winter seasons are also full of fun.
 How about a helicopter flight over Rainbow Glacier for a picnic and yoga session at scenic Beverly Lake?
 Of course, the mountain biking and hiking are hard to beat here, too.
 For the ultimate view, head to the Cloudraker Skybridge, which spans 426 feet high above Whistler Bowl.
 After all that adventure, rest your feet at the luxurious ski-in/ski-out Fairmont Chateau Whistler, which has plush rooms, six restaurants, a Vida Spa, tennis courts, and two new outdoor barrel saunas.
-This Mother’s Day, the hotel is hosting a wellness-focused “All About Me” women’s weekend (May 10–12, 2019) that will feature evening forest bathing and daily hikes as well as dance, yoga, meditation, and mindfulness workshops.

 A shopping weekend in Portland, OR

 We get it, ladies: we all need a little retail therapy once in a while.
 One of our favorite cities to shop ‘til we drop in is Portland, Oregon, thanks to its scores of independent boutiques—many of which are female-owned.
-Some of our favorites include Seagrape Soap for handcrafted all-natural bath and body products, Kiriko Made for one-of-a-kind clothing made from Japanese textiles, Wildfang for clothing with a conscious, and Colibri for gorgeous flowers and plants.
-All that shopping can work up an appetite, so continue supporting the ladies while you dine at women-run eateries like Blue Star Donuts, Kachka, Coquine, Nostrana, and the recently opened Yonder before spending the night at Woodlark.
+Some of our favorites include Seagrape Apothecary for handcrafted all-natural bath and body products, Kiriko Made for one-of-a-kind clothing made from Japanese textiles, Wildfang for clothing with a conscience, and Colibri for gorgeous flowers and plants.
+All that shopping can work up an appetite, so continue supporting the ladies while you dine at women-run eateries like Blue Star Donuts, Kachka, Coquine, Nostrana, and Yonder before spending the night at Woodlark.
 The hotel features 1920s-era photography by Portland native Imogen Cunningham, original abstract paintings by local artist Maja Dlugolecki, and Abigail Hall, which was named after Oregon’s “Mother of Equal Suffrage” Abigail Scott Duniway and occupies the exact space that housed the Ladies Reception Hall—a gathering place for the suffragettes of Duniway’s time.